dev-lsi/netflix-gpt/README.md

-# NetflixGPT
+# NetflixGPT - Building the App Steps
+    -Initial Configurations
         -Create React App by command: npx create-react-app -add and configure TailwindCSS in the app
+        -add router by npm i -D react-router-dom

 # Features of this App